vincentbagilet/mediocrethemes/README.md

 ### Setting a background

-One can also easily det a background for all their plots by setting the parameter `background` of the functions `theme_mediocre` or `set_mediocre_all` to `TRUE`.
+You can also easily set a background for all their plots by setting the parameter `background` of the functions `theme_mediocre` or `set_mediocre_all` to `TRUE`.
 The color of the background is predefined to fit nicely the theme palette.
 One can of course still modify the